 You need to have an experienced lawyer to fight for you and your rights if you have been accused of mortgage fraud.
 A good lawyer will help you go through your options and potential defenses so together you can decide the best way to proceed.

-Nicolai Cocis is an experienced criminal defense lawyer who represents individuals from the greater Riverside County area, including Murrieta, Wildomar, Lake Elsinore, Menifee, Temecula, Hemet, Corona, Riverside, Banning, and all other surrounding areas.
-Contact ustoday to have the Law Office of Nicolai Cocis provide a complete evaluation of your case during a free, confidential consultation.
+Nic Cocis is an experienced criminal defense lawyer who represents individuals from the greater Riverside County area, including Murrieta, Wildomar, Lake Elsinore, Menifee, Temecula, Hemet, Corona, Riverside, Banning, and all other surrounding areas.
+Contact ustoday to have the Law Office of Nic Cocis provide a complete evaluation of your case during a free, confidential consultation.